 Highly Rated, Walkable Schools

 Newton is home to 15 walkable neighborhood elementary schools.
 There are 4 middle schools, and 2 high schools.
 Unlike Boston Public Schools, however, Newton’s Public Schools are considered some of the best in the state and even, dare we say, the nation.
-That said, some choose a private school education and there are several in our area as well.
-And if kids want to stick close to home, numerous colleges are also in our backyard.
-Read more about the individual schools here.
+That said, some choose a private school education and there are quite a few excellent private institutions (e.g., Newton Country Day) in our area.
+Learn more about the individual schools.

 Hot Housing Market